Back to Blog

 image.widthIntegerThe width of the image, in pixels.

-urlURLThe URL of the article which always should be specify
+urlURLThe URL of the article which always should be specified

 LiveBlogPosting - Additional properties